 - Don’t put all your furniture up against the wall.
 If you have room “float” a piece or two.
 Your whole room will look so much better.

-- Allow for about 30 inches between furniture to walk through
+- Leave 24-30 inches between furniture to walk through

 - And allow about 15 inches between furniture like sofas and coffee tables